IanBrettell/PhD-thesis/docs/01-Introduction.md

 ## A brief history of genetics

-[MUCH OF THIS INTRODUCTION AHS BEEN INFORMED BY MUKHERJEE, RUTHERFORD, ETC. WHERE POSSIBLE I HAVE QUOTED FROM THE ORIGINAL SOURCES.]

 Much of this section has been informed by @mukherjeeGeneIntimateHistory2016, @rutherfordHowArgueRacist2020, and @taberyStruggleUnderstandInteraction2014.
 Where possible, I have cited the original sources.

 ### Ancient Greece

 Throughout ancient history, the sources of biological variation were completely unknown.
 With limited technologies available to them, the Ancient Greek philosophers proposed theories for the inheritance of traits that they observed in humans.
 Around 500 BC, Pythagoras applied his knowledge of triangles to the question of how traits are inherited from one's parents.
 He proposed the theory known as "spermism", positing that hereditary information was passed down from parent to child via male sperm, with the female providing the nutrients that would allow it to grow.
 Like the theorem that bears his name, he supposed that these two sides of the "triangle" would determine the length of the third side: the characteristics of the child [@mukherjeeGeneIntimateHistory2016].
-Over a century later, in 380 BC, Plato extended this metaphor in *The Republic* [@badiouPlatoRepublic2013] to argue that this principle could be applied to perfect humanity by breeding perfect combinations of parents at perfect times [@mukherjeeGeneIntimateHistory2016].
-[THE FIRST EUGENICIST.]
+Over a century later, in 380 BC, Plato extended this metaphor in *The Republic* [@badiouPlatoRepublic2013] to argue that this principle could be applied to perfect humanity by breeding perfect combinations of parents at perfect times [@mukherjeeGeneIntimateHistory2016], which is possibly the first recorded expression of eugenic intent.

 Aristotle later joined the discussion with his treatise *Generation of Animals* [@aristotleGenerationAnimals2021], where he noted that children inherited features from their mothers as well as their fathers, raising cases where human skin colour and other traits from maternal ancestors could skip generations, and thus sperm could not be the only vessel of hereditary information.
-He suggested an idea of "movement" -- the transmission of information -- from the father's sperm, which sculpts the mother's menstrual blood in the same way a carpenter carves a piece of wood [@mukherjeeGeneIntimateHistory2016].
+He suggested an idea of "movement" -- the transmission of information -- from the father's sperm, which sculpts the mother's menstrual blood in the same way a carpenter carves a piece of wood.
 It was, however, impossible for Aristotle to deduce the form in which the information was conveyed.

 ### Middle Ages

 From medieval times through to the 1800s, the prevailing theory of heredity was that a tiny human -- a homunculus -- sat within the sperm, waiting to be inflated upon its introduction to a woman's uterus.
 But from where did each previous homunculus originate?
-Logically, the theory would require each homunculus to hold another homunculus, *ad infinitum* [@mukherjeeGeneIntimateHistory2016].
-This theory deceived the inventor of the microscope, Nicolaas Hartsoeker, into thinking he observed a homunculus in a sperm he was studying (**Figure \@ref(fig:homunculus-pic)**).
+Logically, the theory would require each homunculus to hold another homunculus, *ad infinitum*.
+This theory deceived the inventor of the microscope, Nicolaas Hartsoeker, into thinking he observed a homunculus in a sperm he was studying (**Figure \@ref(fig:homunculus-pic)**) [@hartsoekerEssayDioptrique1694].
 But a fundamental question remained: what triggered the expansion of the human form, causing the embryo to develop new parts on its road to becoming a fetus?
 The answer could only have been some instruction, blueprint, or code, but any specifics remained out of reach.

 (ref:homunculus-pic) Preformation, drawn by Nicolaas Hartsoeker in 1695.
 Image adapted from @homunculusImage.